sharvesh-s-5080/EXP-03-Implement-Breadth-First-Search-Traversal-of-a-Graph/README.md

 <B>Step 5: Remove node 2 from the front of queue and visit the unvisited neighbours and push them into
 queue. </B>
 <img width="703" height="260" alt="image" src="https://github.com/user-attachments/assets/1fe9225d-7244-4574-b93a-1044f6f302ad" />

-Remove node 2 from the front of queue and visit the unvisited neighbours and push them into queue.

 <B>Step 6: Remove node 3 from the front of queue and visit the unvisited neighbours and push them into
 queue.  </B>